 Whole-Hearted Cardiac Care St Marys, OH

 The Cardiac Center is dedicated to total heart healthcare.
 It is a wonderful example of Joint Township District Memorial Hospital's commitment to serving the community by addressing its health needs with the best services and facilities at the lowest possible cost.

 For your specific medical needs, please consult your physician before accessing the services of the Cardiac Center.

-Committed to serving the needs of a wide variety of cardiac patients, Joint Township’s Cardiac Center also offers a complement of non-invasive diagnostic tests as well as rehab and wellness programs.
+Committed to serving the needs of a wide variety of cardiac patients, Joint Township’s Cardiac Center also offers a complement of non-invasive diagnostic tests as well as Cardiac and Pulmonary Rehab and a Wellness Center.